aff3ct/aff3ct/doc/source/user/simulation/parameters/simulation/simulation.rst

 |factory::Simulation::p+dbg-fra|

-This behavior can be overridden with the :ref:`src-src-fra` parameter and a task can be executed on many frames.
+This behavior can be overridden with the :ref:`sim-sim-inter-fra` parameter and a task can be executed on many frames.
 In that case, you may want to reduce the number of displayed frames on screen:

 .. code-block:: bash